-Our supply currently serves a resident population of around 380,000, so on average we provide about 400 litres per resident each day, or four bathtubs each.
+Our supply serves a resident population of almost 400,000, so on average we provide about 350 litres per resident each day, or 3-4 bathtubs each.
 Not all of this water is used in homes.
 City council estimates show that households use a bit over 60% of our total supply.
 Other users include industry, businesses, schools, hospitals, the fire service and councils.

-The following graph shows the changing levels of water use at different times of the year and contrasts average daily supply with the highest daily supply for each month.
+The graph below shows the changing levels of water use at different times of the year and contrasts average daily supply with the highest daily supply for each month.
 Increased water use outdoors, especially on gardens, is behind the higher peaks in spring and summer months.

 For more information about water supply volumes see our latest Water Supply Annual Report which is located in our Plans & Publications section (see under Our Services).